Student Life at Mines

 Center for Academic Services and Advising (CASA)

 Academic Advising: All students are advised by Academic Advising Coordinators in CASA throughout their undergraduate studies at Mines.
-First-year and new transfer students are assigned to a CASA First-Year Advisor based on their last name as they complete core course requirements and explore majors at Mines.
+First-year and new transfer students are assigned to a CASA first-year advisor based on their last name as they complete core course requirements and explore majors at Mines.
 Students can begin their Mines coursework undecided or with an intended major, and students are encouraged to explore all of the majors Mines has to offer before deciding which one or more to pursue.
-Once a student confirms their major, either at the end of their first year or the beginning of their second year, they will transition from their First-Year Advisor to their CASA Major Advisor and a faculty mentor within their academic department.
-Academic advising occurs through individual, scheduled walk-in, and group advising sessions via remote or in person sessions, as needed.
+Once a student confirms their major, either at the end of their first year or the beginning of their second year, they will transition from their first-year advisor to their CASA major advisor and a faculty mentor within their academic department.
+Academic advising occurs through individual, scheduled, walk-in, and group advising sessions via remote or in person sessions, as needed.
 Students are encouraged to work not only with their academic advisor but also peer advisors, student leaders who provide peer advising to students about registration, course enrollment, majors, minors, and more.

 Academic Support Services: CASA offers a wide variety of support services designed to assist students throughout their undergraduate degree.
 Examples include pre-finals workshops, major exploration events, and the specific support services listed below.

 Tutoring: Tutoring services are offered for all core curriculum courses and many major courses by peers.
-Tutoring is offered Sunday through Thursday in CASA (Aspen Hall) the Library, and via zoom.
+Tutoring is offered Sunday through Thursday in CASA (Aspen Hall) the Library, and via Zoom.

 Core Review Sessions: Core Review Sessions are group review sessions held by a peer facilitator before common core course exams.
 Peer facilitators also host regular office hours for more individualized assistance.

-Academic Coaching: Students can work with CASA Advisors to develop the skills and technique of studying well in college, such as test-prep and cognitive learning development, in a one-on-one setting.
+Academic Coaching: Students can work with CASA advisors to develop the skills and technique of studying well in college, such as test-prep and cognitive learning development, in a one-on-one setting.

 Faculty in CASA: Faculty from various departments host their regular office hours in CASA.
 Students are encouraged to utilize these professors for assistance with material and/or questions on course planning.